 - Abnormal behavior that suggests your pet fish are in distress.

-If your fish are getting too much light, you’ll see surface-feeders and mid-to-top level swimmers hide near the bottom of the tank.
+If your fish are getting too much light, you’ll see surface-feeders and mid-to-top level swimmers hide near the bottom of the tankmid-to-top level swimmers hide near the bottom of the tank.

 This change in behavior can indicate that your fish don’t need as much light as you think they do.